BMW 5 Series vs Mercedes E-Class

 The E-Class sedan comes with a 13.1-cubic-foot trunk.
 It can handle the most important items you may be carrying, but if you want more space, the BMW 5 Series trunk will feel gargantuan compared to the E-Class.
 The 5 Series trunk measures in at almost 19 cubic feet, dwarfing the E-Class.

 The difference will be felt.
 It can mean fitting in an extra set of golf clubs, a few extra shopping bags, and a few extra pieces of luggage.
 You wouldn’t want to leave home or the store without everything you need, right?

 As for what’s inside the car, you’ll have a standard touchscreen, which is found in both the 5 Series and the E-Class.
 Smartphone integration is possible through Apple CarPlay®, which allows you to connect a smartphone to the touchscreen for access to music, texts, and more.

 Safety and Security

 Safety is something that every driver thinks about before buying a car.
 Both vehicles will provide the safety features you need for each trip.
-BMW 5 Series drivers will have standard Adaptive Cruise Control technology, a helpful rearview camera, forward collision protection, Automatic Emergency Braking, and Lane Departure Warning.

 The E-Class also features a rearview camera, a pre-collision passenger protection system, and rain-sensing windshield wipers.
 It comes with many available safety features.